 In this map you will find all the stops we mention in our blog post.
 The stops we deem as California highlights are marked with a star.
 To send the map to your phone make sure to click on the save icon.

 How long do I need for a Highway One Classic Road Trip?

-We spent three full days completing the Highway One route and wished we had several more days as an ideal itinerary is 5 to 7 days.
+We spent three full days completing the Highway One road trip from Los Angeles to San Francisco and wished we had several more days as an ideal itinerary is 5 to 7 days.
 It all depends on what you want to do and see along with how long you wish to spend in each town or natural park.

 If you have less time you can still drive CA Highway 1 as it is only a 7 hour drive, but do not expect the same experience as you will miss many of the stops along the route.

 Tips to drive the Pacific Coast Highway route:

 - Make sure you leave Los Angeles with a full tank of gas.
 While gas is not cheap anywhere in California, along the Big Sur gas is more expensive, especially in Gorda.